Mapped: Where 70mph winds will batter Britain this week

 The UK has been hit with a number of yellow weather warnings for wind and rain, just as the temperature is set to increase after a spell of cold weather earlier this month.

-The entire west of England, across the north, south and midlands, as well as the entirety Scotland, Wales and the east of Northern Ireland, will face a yellow weather warning on Sunday, according to the Met Office.
+The entire west of England, across the north, south and midlands, as well as the entirety Scotland, Wales and the east of Northern Ireland, will face yellow weather warnings for rain and wind on Sunday, according to the Met Office.

 Gusts of 50-60 mph southerly to southwesterly winds could increase to 70 mph along the coast and areas of high ground further inland, with rain set to accompany the strong winds, making for “poor” weather conditions on the roads.